-Polystyrene (PS) fibres have been of major interest as a readily available material in a range of molar masses that exhibits excellent physical properties, such as high tensile and flexural stress with high long-term stability.^{4,5} Moreover, good control over the size, size distribution, wettability6 and the morphology of the fibres has been achieved, including formation of pores, ^{7,8} wrinkles and folds.
-9 A good understanding of the structure-property relationship of the electrospun PS fibres and their relatively low cost have led to PS being the first choice material for producing fibres for diverse applications, including gas and chemical sensors, 9 fluorescent pH-sensors, 10 oil clean-up sorbents, 11-14 ion-exchange membranes, 15 antibacterial wound dressings, 16 biological scaffolds 17 among others.
-Fibres of more sophisticated morphologies can be obtained by electrospinning PS-containing block copolymers of various polymer architectures.
-10,18-20 These block copolymer fibres exhibit advantageous properties, such as highly enhanced hydrophobicity, 20 elastomeric properties and liquid-crystalline behavior.21 Furthermore, simple fabrication and solvent compatibility with various materials has allowed subsequent layer-by-layer functionalisation of the PS fibres with polyelectrolytes, deoxyribonucleic acids and composite polymer/nanoparticle layers to obtain hollow composite fibres.22 nanoparticles, such as gold, 26 silica, 27 TiO_x and ZnO28 or serving as templates for the fabrication of such nanoparticles.
-16 For example, incorporation of Fe2O3 in nanofibres for the removal of oil from water, whilst allowing facile removal of the nanofibres after the sorption process, 29 or loading a PS fibre matrix with gold nanoparticles in for the colorimetric detection of oestrogenic compounds in dairy products.
-30
+Polystyrene (PS) fibres have been of major interest as a readily available material in a range of molar masses that exhibits excellent physical properties, such as high tensile and flexural stress with high long-term stability.
+Moreover, good control over the size, size distribution, wettability and the morphology of the fibres has been achieved, including formation of pores, wrinkles and folds.
+A good understanding of the structure-property relationship of the electrospun PS fibres and their relatively low cost have led to PS being the first choice material for producing fibres for diverse applications, including gas and chemical sensors, fluorescent pH-sensors, oil clean-up sorbents,11-14 ion-exchange membranes, antibacterial wound dressings, biological scaffolds among others.
+Fibres of more sophisticated morphologies can be obtained by electrospinning PS-containing block copolymers of various polymer architectures.10,18-20 These block copolymer fibres exhibit advantageous properties, such as highly enhanced hydrophobicity, elastomeric properties and liquid-crystalline behavior.
+Furthermore, simple fabrication and solvent compatibility with various materials has allowed subsequent layer-by-layer functionalisation of the PS fibres with polyelectrolytes, deoxyribonucleic acids and composite polymer/nanoparticle layers to obtain hollow composite fibres.

 Another advantage of electrospun PS fibres is that the polymer solutions can be loaded with various additives and components.
-Additives such as cellulose, sisal or single-walled carbon nanotubes have been used to improve the mechanical properties of the fibres.^{23-25} Furthermore, PS nanofibres are often used as scaffolds, or matrices, for the incorporation of inorganic
+Additives such as cellulose, sisal or single-walled carbon nanotubes have been used to improve the mechanical properties of the fibres.23-25 Furthermore, PS nanofibres are often used as scaffolds, or matrices, for the incorporation of inorganic nanoparticles, such as gold, silica, TiOx and ZnO or serving as templates for the fabrication of such nanoparticles.
+For example, incorporation of Fe2O3 in nanofibres for the removal of oil from water, whilst allowing facile removal of the nanofibres after the sorption process, or loading a PS fibre matrix with gold nanoparticles in for the colorimetric detection of oestrogenic compounds in dairy products.

-However, the post-spinning modification of PS nanofibres with a high loading of nanoparticles has so far been inaccessible because of the limited interactions between PS and the nanoparticles, although for many applications the distribution of the particles on the fibre surface is important for the functionality, e.g. in wound dressings or photocatalysis.^{31,32}
+However, the post-spinning modification of PS nanofibres with a high loading of nanoparticles has so far been inaccessible because of the limited interactions between PS and the nanoparticles, although for many applications the distribution of the particles on the fibre surface is important for the functionality, e.g. in wound dressings or photocatalysis.

 To this end, a novel tert-butyloxycarbonyl (Boc) protected 8-hydroxyquinoline monomer has been designed and polymerised by reversible addition-fragmentation chain transfer (RAFT) polymerisation for subsequent blending with PS to create microfibres with high metal-binding capability.
-The design of this monomer has been inspired by previous reports of the metalbinding property of the 8-hydroxyquinoline moiety in various applications, such as emitters or electron-transporting layers (as a complex with aluminium or zinc, Alq3 or Znq2) in organic (OLEDs), 33-35 photoconductors,36 or even as potential devices light emitting antineurodegenerative or antibiotic drugs (such as clioquinol).37 Our approach herein exploits the use of low molar mass PQuiBoc/PS/ZnO microfibres which are highly loaded with ZnO post-spinning by simply "dip-coating" the fibre mats in ZnO suspensions.
+The design of this monomer has been inspired by previous reports of the metalbinding property of the 8-hydroxyquinoline moiety in various applications, such as emitters or electron-transporting layers (as a complex with aluminium or zinc, Alq3 or Znq2) in organic (OLEDs),33-35 photoconductors, or even as potential devices light emitting antineurodegenerative or antibiotic drugs (such as clioquinol).
+Our approach herein exploits the use of low molar mass PQuiBoc/PS/ZnO microfibres which are highly loaded with ZnO post-spinning by simply "dip-coating" the fibre mats in ZnO suspensions.
 Moreover, to decrease the number of processing steps, and therefore fabrication costs, the PQuiBoc polymer is introduced into the blend without deprotection, allowing high ZnO surface loadings on the fibre even at low PQuiBoc loadings (2:8 PQuiBoc:PS).